nmfs-opensci/EDMW-EarthData-Workshop-2025/README.md

-## EDMW 2024 - Workshop 3B: Introduction to using earth data in the cloud for scientific workflows
+## EDMW 2025: Introduction to using earth data in the cloud for scientific workflows: PACE hyperspectral ocean color data

-**Instructors**: Eli Holmes (NWFSC), Sunny Hospital (CoastWatch), Matt Grossi (SEFSC), Emily Markowitz (AFSC), Songzhi Liu (CoastWatch), Dan Pendleton (NEFSC) / NOAA Fisheries Open Science.
+**Instructors**: Eli Holmes (NOAA Fisheries), Ryan Vandermeulen (NOAA Fisheries)</br>
+**Helpers**:

 ### Overview

 Earth science data is increasingly available from the cloud and due to the size of many of these dataset (Tb and Pb in some cases), data workflows are transitioning to workflows that involve programmatic access with either cloud-native analysis or server-side processing .
 In this workshop, participants will take part in hands-on tutorials on working with earth data in the cloud with Python and/or R using a JupyterHub (cloud computing platform) provisioned for geospatial analysis.
-Participants will learn the basics of searching cloud resources via SpatioTemporal Asset Catalogs (STAC) and NASA Earth Data via Common Metadata Repository (CMR).
-Participants will go through tutorials to learn how to incorporate earth data into their science projects via cloud-native and server-side workflows.
+This workshop will focus on [PACE hyperspectral ocean color data and products](https://pace.oceansciences.org/home.htm).
+Participants will go through tutorials to learn about the different PACE products, their value for used in ocean ecosystem and fisheries, and learn how to incorporate PACE data into their science projects via cloud-native and server-side workflows.
 Participants will also be exposed to the Python and R suite of geospatial packages for gridded and other spatial data.

 ### Aims and Objectives

-* Learn how to discover and use oceanographic remote-sensing data in NASA Earth Data
+* Learn how to discover and use PACE data available in the NASA Earth Data catalog
-* Familiarize participants with using remote-sensing data in R and Python with code.
+* Familiarize participants with hyperspectral ocean color data and the various products.
-* Obtain hands-on experience in using remote-sensing data for two science applications.
+* Obtain hands-on experience in accessing and vizualizing PACE data.
 * Learn by doing and running through examples yourself.

 ### What to expect